mna/luashell/README.md

 whitespace to extract the list of arguments.
 For more complex cases, using the 'Cmd' is required.

+### sh.glob(s)

+This is the same as the luaposix `posix.glob` function, except that it expands the resulting table so that it returns each match as a distinct value, ready to be used in e.g. `Shell.exec`.

 ### Cmd:exec(...)

 Execute the 'Cmd' with optional additional arguments.
 Returns a boolean